 The main focus was customer service and a clean well-displayed department.
 That is what made the department grow.
 Those were my two main marketing strategies.

-Are social media sites a marketers curse or a blessing?
+Is social media a curse or a blessing for marketers?

 Customers should be the main priority.
 Without loyal customers, a business is sure to fail.

-When you build a strong relationship with customers, your business will benefit from the use of social media sites.
+When you build a strong relationship with customers, your business will benefit from the use of social media.

-Social media sites are for socializing.
 Many businesses overlook this important fact.
-They spend their energy in the latest “guaranteed way to increase traffic” for instant results.
+They spend their energy on the latest “guaranteed way to increase traffic” hack for instant results.
 They soon realize that their efforts come up short.

 It is more important for an artist to grow a relationship with their customers.
 Once trust is built between an artist and a collector, sales will occur.